Giants vs. Reds Player Props Betting Odds

-Player prop bet odds for LaMonte Wade Jr, Spencer Steer and others are available when the San Francisco Giants visit the Cincinnati Reds at Great American Ball Park on Monday at 7:10 PM ET.
+LaMonte Wade Jr and Jonathan India are two of the players with prop bets on the table when the San Francisco Giants and the Cincinnati Reds meet at Great American Ball Park on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!